 7) Plan the perfect timing

 This is important.
 You definitely want to publish at a time when your post is most likely to be seen.
-I would be doing an injustice by wrapping it up in a paragraph because Dashburst took the scientific approach.
-To sum it up with a quote:
+To sum it up with a quote from Buffer:

 I highly recommend reading their post on the best time to publish a blog post.